jhenals/-Polynomial-Calculator/README.md

 # Polynomial-Calculator
+## Overview
 This simple project uses the GUI interface of Java to give the user an easy-to-use application capable of solving elementary operations for polynomial equations.

+## To Read
-This is a university project written in Italian for my Object-Oriented-Programming Course (AA 2020-2021)
+This is a university project written in Italian for my Object-Oriented-Programming Course (AA 2020-2021).
+This project aims to apply our knowledge of the GUI interface of Java.

+## Description (in Italian)
 Polinomi
 - Partendo dalle classi/interfacce sviluppate a lezione, si desidera completare l’applicazione dei polinomi mediante una GUI che consenta (almeno) le seguenti operazioni: